datastackacademy/data-engineering-101/week_2/wk2_code_review/README.md

 Today's code review will let you show off your understanding of Python basics: functions, flow control, and data types.

 ### Instructions
-- Make sure your repository includes a completed `.gitignore`, a `requirements.txt`, and a `README`.
+- Make sure your repository includes a completed `.gitignore`, a `requirements.txt`, and a `README.md`.
 - In a Python file (`.py`) or a notebook (`.ipynb`) called `main`:
     - Write a function called `plus_three` that takes an argument, adds three to it, and returns the sum.
     - Call `plus_three` twice, with a different argument each time.